lucacuccu3x8/CloudLabs/TSE Fundamentals 2.0/Lab7-Fundamentals-NoEmojii.md

 > **Output:** Show multiple matching searches in one command.

-4. Run a search to find all the syslog messages that occurred on January 22nd on the 7th hour.
+4. Run a search to find all the syslog messages that occurred on **January 22nd on the 7th hour**.
 Send this output to the file `‘/var/task7a/syslogJan22.log’`

 > **Note:** Confirm this file only contains syslog messages between 7 AM to 8 AM on Jan 22nd.